Kjos/OculusGoStreamer/README.md

 # OculusGoStreamer
 A desktop streaming application for the OculusGo and GearVR (although untested).
 Basically works in any browser.
+Tested on Android phone.
 Reported working with Nintendo Switch as well.

 ------ Made by Kaj Toet ---